 The Law School's strong curricula offering lets students to focus their legal study in nine areas and receive a Certificate of Concentration along with their J.D. degree.

 Although each concentration has its own requirements, the student must complete eleven (11) to fifteen (15) credits of course work, earn a minimum grade point average in the selected courses, and prepare a major paper on a topic related to the area.
-On the right is.
-Additional information may be found in the view book or Manual of Policies and Procedures.
-Students should feel free to talk with the faculty advisor for each concentration.
+Additional information may be found in the Manual of Policies and Procedures.
+Students should feel free to discuss questions and interest with the faculty advisor for each concentration.

 Before beginning a concentration, you must submit an Expression of Interest Form.